acme-software/ansible-java-deployment/README.md

 As described above, the whole deployment is basically a configurable Ansible role.
 To use it, download it from GitHub or use Ansible Galaxy to install it directly into your existing playbook:

+*Galaxy install is not yet ready.
+See #1 for details.*
 ```
 ansible-galaxy install acmesoftware.java-deployment
 ```